dzangolab/generator-dzangolab-iac/generators/do-swarm-workers/templates/do-swarm-workers/README.md

 # DigitalOcean swarm workers

-Provisions one or multiple DigitalOcean droplets .
+One or multiple DigitalOcean droplets worker, configured as worker nodes to be attached to an existing Docker Swarm.

 ## Requirements